 It’s an all-too-familiar story in the construction industry: An already complex and demanding project that involves multiple teams and subcontractors hits a wall as payments for materials, services or work done are slow to be made.
 As the general contractor or owner struggles to pull together all data on job progress, invoices, materials, equipment and labor from multiple sources so that accounting teams can pay the bills, the project stalls.
 Instead of teams in the field fluidly moving onto the next stages, they’re resending invoices and other documents, checking boxes and following up with countless email chains and phone calls.

-Unlike other industries, where these pay chain issues could cause serious backlash, the construction industry has — to some degree — accepted late payments as part of the cost of doing business.
-According to a 2019 Construction Payments Report from Rabbet, 30% of all respondents surveyed reported that they endured work stoppages or project delays over the past year due to delayed payments to crew members.
-Meanwhile, Construction Dive noted a 2018 report from Contract Simplythat slow payments can add $40 billion a year to construction industry costs, or around 3.3% of total construction costs.
+Unlike other industries, where these pay chain issues could cause serious backlash, the construction industry has—to some degree—accepted late payments as part of the cost of doing business.
+According to a 2022 Construction Payments Report from Rabbet, 37% of all respondents surveyed reported that they endured work stoppages or project delays over the past year due to delayed payments to crew members, which cost $208 billion in productivity for the industry.

 One way to ensure payments is to file a mechanics lien against the project.
 This essentially puts it on legal record that payment is due.
 However, doing so typically adds a layer of tension between subcontractors and general contractors and owners, and it still doesn’t guarantee that payments will be made quickly.
-Since COVID-19 caused construction upheaval in business disruptions, the number of mechanics liens are up 40%, Construction Dive noted in a recent article.
+Since COVID-19 caused construction upheaval in business disruptions, the number of mechanics liens are up 40%, Construction Dive noted in the early days of the pandemic.
 Additionally, 80% of contractors surveyed revealed that they spend a significant amount of time during the workweek pursuing payment.